pangru/aws-sa/CloudWatch.md

 2. Insufficient
   - INSUFFICIENT_DATA
   - The Alarm has just started, the metric is not availble, or not enough data is available for the metric to determine the Alarm state.
+  - The checks may still be in progress on the volume
 3. OK
   - The metric is within the defined threshold